korandoru/hawkeye/README.md

 # default: true
 useDefaultMapping = true

+# Paths to additional header style files.
+The model of user-defined header style can be found below.
+# default: empty
+additionalHeaders = ["..."]

 # Mapping rules.
 #
 # The key of a mapping rule is:
 # 1. file extension, like 'ts' or 'java';
 # 2. filename, like 'Dockerfile.native' or 'my_executable_file'.
 #
+# Available header style types consist of those defined at `HeaderType` and user-defined ones in `additionalHeaders`.
-# Available header type can be found at `HeaderType`, whose name is case insensitive.
+# The name of header style type is case insensitive.
+#
 # If useDefaultMapping is true, the mapping rules defined here can override the default one.
 [mapping]
-'extension' = 'HeaderType'
+'extension' = 'header_style_type'
-'filename' = 'AnotherHeaderType'
+'filename' = 'another_header_style_type'

 # Properties to fulfill the template.
 # For a defined key-value pair, you can use ${key} in the header template, which will be substituted